CMU-Graphics/Scotty3D/docs/pathtracer/bounding_volume_hierarchy.md

 Finally, note that the BVH visualizer will start drawing from `BVH::root_idx`, so be sure to set this to the proper index (probably 0 or `nodes.size() - 1`, depending on your implementation) when you build the BVH.

-## Step 0: Bounding Box Calculation
+## Step 0: Bounding Box Calculation & Intersection

-Implement `BBox::hit` in `student/bbox.cpp`.
+Implement `BBox::hit` in `student/bbox.cpp` and `Triangle::bbox` in `student/tri_mesh.cpp` (if you haven't already from Task 2).

-Also if you haven't already, implement `Triangle::bbox` in `student/tri_mesh.cpp` (`Triangle::bbox` should be fairly straightforward).
-We recommend checking out this [Scratchapixel article](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection).
+We recommend checking out this [Scratchapixel article](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection) for implementing bounding box intersections.

 ## Step 1: BVH Construction

-Your job is to construct a `BVH` using the [Surface Area Heuristic](http://15462.courses.cs.cmu.edu/fall2017/lecture/acceleratingqueries/slide_025) discussed in class.
+Your job is to construct a `BVH` in `void BVH<Primitive>::build` in `student/bvh.inl` using the [Surface Area Heuristic](http://15462.courses.cs.cmu.edu/fall2017/lecture/acceleratingqueries/slide_025) discussed in class.
 Tree construction would occur when the BVH object is constructed.
 Below is the pseudocode by which your BVH construction procedure should generally follow (copied from lecture slides).

+**Note:** You may find that this task is one of the most time consuming parts of A3, especially since this part of the documentation is intentionally sparse.

 <center><img src="BVH_construction_pseudocode.png"></center>

 ## Step 2: Ray-BVH Intersection

-Implement the ray-BVH intersection routine `Trace BVH<Primitive>::hit(const Ray& ray)`.
+Implement the ray-BVH intersection routine `Trace BVH<Primitive>::hit(const Ray& ray)` in `student/bvh.inl`.
 You may wish to consider the node visit order optimizations we discussed in class.
 Once complete, your renderer should be able to render all of the test scenes in a reasonable amount of time.
 [Visualization of normals](visualization_of_normals.md) may help with debugging.

 <center><img src="ray_bvh_pseudocode.png"></center>